ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ``extract_region``
 ------------------

-This function masks data outside a rectangular region requested.
-The boundaries of the region are provided as latitude and longitude coordinates in the
+This function returns a subset of the data on the rectangular region requested.
-arguments:
+The boundaries of the region are provided as latitude and longitude coordinates in the arguments:

 * ``start_longitude``
 * ``end_longitude``